openziti/ziti-doc/docusaurus/docs/guides/kubernetes/workload-tunneling/kubernetes-sidecar.md

 ## Create and Enroll an Identity

-This guide will re-use the Ziti service "webhook-service1", a REST API demo server, that was created in the quickstart.
+This guide will re-use the Ziti service "webhook-service", a REST API demo server, that was created in the quickstart.

 1. We will create a new identity for our client app with the correct role to grant access to the Ziti service.